 Is a new Marine recruit given battle gear and sent immediately into battle without training or is the recruit first provided training in order to battle and then sent into battle once trained?
 It can be said that this is what Christians are doing with their students by sending them into humanistic and secular schools with little or inadequate training rather than into Christian schools, with Christ as the educational cornerstone, to train for battle.

 At this point it could be asked or mentioned again: but the church helps to prepare students for the battle.
-Yes, and churches need to be more diligent in teaching appologetics, but that is not the core issue.
+Yes, and churches need to be more diligent in teaching apologetics, but that is not the core issue.
 As already discussed, even if a student attends church Bible studies, such studies are not frequent enough in comparison to being feed small doses of humanistic teachings every day of the week for twelve years.

 On Christian Educators in Government Schools